 Scholarships/Funding Assistance

-AASS General Scholarship - Applications Reviewed on a Rolling Monthly Basis
+AASS General Scholarship - Applications Reviewed twice a semester.

-For your interview, please prepare additional documentation that demonstrates immediate financial need.
+Please prepare additional documentation that demonstrates immediate financial need before your interview.

 Deadline Dates: